 What kinds of activities and amenities are offered?

 Ideally, the assisted living community you choose will offer a full calendar of engaging activities for residents, such as social events and clubs, music and pet therapy, arts and crafts, fitness classes, and learning opportunities.
-When researching assisted living communities, ask to view a calendar to see if the activities offered will fit your loved one’s interests.
+When researching assisted living communities, ask to view a calendar to see if the activities they offer match your loved one’s interests.

 In addition to fun daily activities, today’s assisted living communities have a variety of modern amenities to make life easier for residents.
-Look for a community that has convenient on-campus amenities and services available like housekeeping services, transportation to doctor’s appointments, and beauty salons and barbershops.
+Look for a community that has convenient on-campus amenities and services available like physical therapy and fitness activities, transportation to doctor’s appointments, and beauty salons and barbershops.

 What dining options are available?

 As you tour assisted living communities, pay attention to the different dining venues available.
 What’s the atmosphere like?
 Is dining an enjoyable, social experience for residents?
-You can also ask to see a sample menu or, if possible, try to stay for a meal.
+Ask to see a sample menu or, if possible, stay for a meal.

 What happens when a resident needs more care?

-Planning for the future is critical for families because you never know how or when your older loved one’s health needs may change.
-It’s important to find out how the assisted living community will approach the situation if your loved one needs services such as memory care in the future.
+Planning for the future is critical for families because you never know how or when a loved one’s health needs may change.
+It’s important to find out how the assisted living community will approach the situation if your loved one needs services such as nursing or memory care in the future.

 Making the right choice in an assisted living community will take time.
 Don’t hesitate to ask plenty of questions and take multiple tours as you compare your options and determine the best fit for your family.

 When you’re ready to begin the search for assisted living for a parent or older loved one, Bethany Village is ready to help.
-Contact us today—we’ll be here to answer your questions every step of the way!
+Contact us today in Centerville—we’ll be here to answer your questions every step of the way!